zawwz/lxsh/README.md

 > To avoid such situation, always get values from an index in your array

-Arrays are store as strings.
+Arrays are stored as strings.
 Indexed arrays are delimited by tabs and associative arrays by newlines, This means inserting values containing these characters will have undesired behavior.

 Debashified arrays have substantially reduced performance.